daload/LuxExperienceCodingExercise-DavidLA/README.md

 ```bash
 cp ./env/env.ts.example ./env/env.ts
 ```
-Then modify API_KEY with your key
+The app uses TMDB API so you'll have to generate an API KEY and then modify API_KEY with your key in ./env/env.ts

 ### 3. Running the Application